 An effective risk management system supported the proactive management of risk in the service.
 A clear system was in place to record and manage accident and incident reporting.
 The service's annual summary of incidents and events reported one incident between January-December 2021, which was a minor complication from treatment.
-At the time of the inspection, no accidents or incidents had occurred in 2022.
+At the time of the inspection, two incidents which were also minor complications from treatment had occurred earlier this year.
 We saw the service routinely discussed incidents at staff and management meetings to share learning and discuss any actions for improvement.